OlivierLaflamme/Auditing-Vulnerabilities/CSP/CSP.md

 2. If the request’s initiator is “manifest”, return manifest-src.
 3. If the request’s destination is “subresource”, return connect-src.
 4. If the request’s destination is “unknown”, return object-src.
-5. If the request’s destination is “document” and the request’s target browsing context is a nested browsing context, return child-src.
+5. If the request’s destination is “document” and the request’s target browsing context is a nested browsing context:
+return child-src.
 `Audio” -> “track” -> “video`
 Return media-src.
 `font`
 Return font-src.
 `image`
 Return image-src.
 `style`
 Return style-src.
 `script`